The Wire - The Complete Fifth Season

 Customer Reviews

-Best Series, EVER!5
+Best Series, EVER!

 This has been a most joyful viewing experience.
 Without, question The Wire was the most entertaining television production I have ever scene.

-Great price and fast delivery5
+Great price and fast delivery

 This dvd set was priced well below retail stores.
 Target was selling it for $20 more.
 Can't beat the price (and free shipping, too).
 I will definitely buy through this site again.